-All communications with the staff member in the course of investigating an allegation of bullying will be managed sensitively.
+All communications with the Student Engagement Wellbeing and Inclusion Team in the course of investigating an allegation of bullying will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.